 |

-Probes resolution | Specifies the resolution value for Reflection Probes in the Viewport, and when exporting images, videos, panoramas, and Local Presentations.
-Reflection Probes are used in Real time rendering mode to improve interior and exterior reflections, the reflections on glass surfaces, and to create mirrors.
+Probes resolution | Specifies the resolution value for Reflection probes in the viewport, and when exporting images, videos, panoramas, or sequences.
+Reflection probes are used in Real time rendering mode to improve interior and exterior reflections, the reflections on glass surfaces, and to create mirrors.
 The default value for Viewport and Export is 256.
 Options: 64, 128, 256, 512, 1024 If you are using Reflection Probes to create a mirror, we recommend selecting 1024. |

-Skydome resolution | Defines the resolution of Skydomes and Backdrop HDRIs in the Viewport and when exporting images, videos, panoramas, and Local Presentations.
+Skydome resolution | Defines the resolution of Skydomes and Backdrop HDRIs in the viewport and when exporting images, videos, panoramas, or sequences.
 The default value for Viewport and Export is Medium.
 Options: Low, Medium, High |

-Grass fading | Specifies at what distance from the camera grass starts to appear in the Viewport.
-This pertains only to grass from the Library > Vegetation > Grass and flowers and Detail grasses categories added with the Vegetation painter or Vegetation scatter tools.
+Grass fading | Specifies at what distance from the camera grass starts to appear in the viewport.
+This pertains only to grass from the Library > Vegetation > Grass and flowers and Detail grasses categories added with the Paint or Scatter tools.
 The default value is Medium.
 Near: Grass can be seen at a distance of 15 meters from the camera.
 Medium: Grass can be seen at a distance of 30 meters from the camera.
 Far: Grass can be seen at a distance of 50 meters from the camera.
-Selecting Near can help to improve performance and the frame rate in the Viewport. |
+Selecting Near can help to improve performance and the frame rate in the viewport. |

 Sketchfab library import | By default, Sketchfab assets composed of multiple parts are downloaded and imported into Twinmotion as multiple meshes.
 If you want to download Sketchfab assets as single meshes, select the Merge all objects checkbox.
-For more information, refer to Keep Hierarchy Mode in Sketchfab Assets in the Library. |
+For more information, see Keep Hierarchy Mode in Sketchfab Assets in the Library. |

 |

 Direct Link | Specifies the location of the DirectLinkTextures folder.
-When 3D models are imported into Twinmotion with the Datasmith Direct Link workflow, imported textures are saved in this folder.
-For more information, refer to The DirectLinkTextures folder.
-By default, the files are saved in the following location:
+When 3D models are imported into Twinmotion with the Datasmith Direct Link workflow, imported textures are saved by default in the following location:

-Motion blur | Deselect the Viewport motion blur checkbox to disable motion blur in the Viewport.
+Motion blur | Deselect the Viewport motion blur checkbox to disable motion blur in the viewport.
 This can improve the responsiveness of Twinmotion when using it in a remote desktop environment. |

 Gizmo | Angle snap specifies the increments in degrees by which objects are rotated when using the Rotate tool.
 The default value is five degrees (5°).
 When the Auto camera-facing option is selected, the Gizmo always faces the camera, regardless of the position of the camera. |

-Save | Enables or disables the autosave feature, and specifies the autosave settings and the location where files are saved.
+Save | Autosave: Enables or disables the autosave feature, and specifies the autosave settings and the location where files are saved.
 Interval: Sets the time interval between autosaves.
 By default, the value is 15 minutes.
 Number: Specifies the number of files to save.
 When the number is reached, newly saved files overwrite existing files.
 By default, the value is 3.
 Path: Specifies the location where files are saved.
 By default, files are saved in the following location:

 |